 Who This Helps and Who It Hurts

 Not everyone is affected the same way.
-Whether the pricing change works in your favor depends on what you were paying before.
+Whether this shift stings depends on how you were getting Notion AI before.

 Who pays more now